 Buying a Franchise

-Buying a franchise is a great way to benefit from an existing and working business plan, an established product, reputation and marketing system.
+Buying a franchise business is a great way to benefit from an existing and working business plan, the franchise network, an established product, reputation and marketing system.

-Our franchising lawyers can go over the complex legal documents for the sale and help you in a number of areas throughout the process, including advising you on what you’re entitled to and what the Code of Conduct requires of you in the day to day operation of the business.
+We have helped many franchised businesses and our franchise lawyers can go over the complex legal documents.
+This includes the disclosure document for the sale and help you in a number of areas throughout the process such as advising you on what you're entitled to and what the Code of Conduct requires of you in the day to day operation of the business.

 Experienced Franchise Lawyers